mmn80/feed-reader/src/FeedReader/DB_info.md

 delete :: DID a -> Trans ()
 ```

-Also range/page queries, and queries on the `bckIdx`.
+Also range/page queries, and queries on the `intIdx`.

 ### Running Transactions